johnstontrav/klairejohnston-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 I've MC'd weddings, addressed government forums, conducted workshops and delivered guest speaker presentations.

-Yet it was a collection of only about a dozen lines that finally brought home the responsibility I have to write hard and share big.
+Yet it was a collection of only about a dozen lines that finally brought home the responsibility I carry to write hard and share big.

-At the funeral of my grandmother only last month, I wrote words from the heart and spoke them at the small ceremony.
-When family thanked me for their illumination of her great life and how these helped lift some of the sorrow, I felt a glow, knowing Grandma would also approve.
+Only last month, at the funeral of my grandmother, I wrote words from the heart and spoke them at the intimate ceremony.
+When family members thanked me for their illumination of her great life and how these helped lift some of the sorrow, I felt a glow, knowing Grandma would also approve.

-The evening before, I helped my uncle frame up his eulogy, which was peppered with great ideas, though - according to him - just didn't thread together with the message he was trying to impart.
+The evening before, I helped my uncle frame up his eulogy, which was peppered with great ideas, though - according to him - just didn't yet thread together with the message he was trying to impart.

 It was important, I knew.
 I thought it was about tribute.
 About legacy.
-Though what I saw in his face at the service, and the relief once the words were delivered, made me realise I was wrong.
+Though what I saw in his face at the service, and the relief once the words were delivered and resonated around the room, made me realise I was wrong.
 It was actually about healing.

 Having crafted his words into the shape of the love he wanted to reflect, I gifted him something.